In the years to come, we will witness launch of some more brands in India.

 The auto industry in India has grown multiple folds in the last decade with renowned foreign cos making investment in the country.
 Given that luxury market has metamorphosed and we have almost all known brands in India, the growth has been phenomenal amid such challenging conditions.
 Every year, carmakers are rolling out new models built from ground up and spinning off facelifts, new-generation models and special editions to benefit from the changing buying pattern observed among customers.

 With new companies venturing into the Indian market year by year, India is counted among the fastest growing automotive markets globally.
 In the years to come, we will witness launch of some more brands in India and here is a compilation of upcoming new car brands in India you should be watching for.

 Electric vehicle giant, Tesla will make its India debut with the Model 3 sedan sometime next year.
 The Tesal Model 3 had already had its world debut on March 31, 2016 in Los Angeles.
 Having amassed a large number of bookings till date, Model 3 is a highly anticipated electric vehicle globally.
 Just so you know, it is claimed to be the most affordable vehicle from the electric carmaker.

 The production of the new Tesla electric sedan is underway at the company’s gigafactory in Nevada.
-The car will see a global release in 2018 followed by the India launch shortly after that.
-Tesla will initially bring Model 3 through CBU route and hence will attract higher cess, therefore expect it to be priced higher than USD 35,000 (expected price in US market).
+Tesla will initially bring Model 3 through CBU route and hence will attract higher cess, therefore expect it to be priced higher than 40-50 lakh.